Consensys/doc.teku/docs/HowTo/Get-Started/Run-Teku.md

 and [`--rest-api-port`](../../Reference/CLI/CLI-Syntax.md#rest-api-port) options to update the address.

+You can specify
+[`--rest-api-host-allowlist`](../../Reference/CLI/CLI-Syntax.md#rest-api-host-allowlist) to
-Additionally, you can specify [`--rest-api-host-allowlist`](../../Reference/CLI/CLI-Syntax.md#rest-api-host-allowlist) to allow access from specific hostnames to the REST API.
+allow access to the REST API from specific hostnames.

 ### Start the validator